 In 1991, the Oklahoma Student Inventors Exposition became official and the invitation to participate in the Exposition was extended to students in grade 1-12 throughout the State.
 Governor Henry Bellman consented to allowing us to have the Exhibition on the second floor of the State Capitol.
 Since 1991, winning students and their teachers have been honored to have photos taken with

 Governor Ballman, Governor Walters, Governor Keating, Governor Henry and Governor Fallin.
 February is usually the month selected to host the Exposition as a way to celebrate the birth month of the

 famous inventor Thomas Edison.
 All participating students receive certificates and invention ribbons.
 Students are grouped into 5-6 categories and winning students and their teachers in each category

 The Oklahoma Student Inventors Exposition continued to grow from 35 students in 1990 to 125 students in 2000.
 In 2001, the state Capitol Dome construction began and the Exposition.
 This adoption provided free space in the spacious new Performance Arts Center on the Rose State campus and also tables, labor and media coverage.
 Linda Starling, a local educator and excellent science teacher joined the Oklahoma Student Inventors Exposition work team.

-The Oklahoma Student Inventors Exposition is sponsored by Julian Taylor-President, Betty Wright- Chairperson, Taylor Valve Technology, Rose State College, OK Patent Attorneys and Patent Agents, OCAST (Oklahoma Center for the Advancement of Science and Technology).
-Tinker Air Force base, OCAST and the Patent Attorneys/ Agent serve as the final judges for the Exposition.
+The Oklahoma Student Inventors Exposition is sponsored by Julian Taylor-President, Betty Wright- Chairperson, Taylor Valve Technology, and Rose State College.
+The 552nd Air Control Wing Airmen from Tinker Air Force base and the Patent Attorneys/ Agents serve as the final judges for the Exposition.